Typical Carmen in the Albaicín

 Such a characterful and historic quarter.
 There are lots of stories to discover within its cobbled streets and squares.
 Something that always fascinates me in this part of Granada are the Carmenes.

 What is a Carmen?

 A Casa Carmen is a house in Granada.
-It has a garden with grape vines and fruit trees and a high wall which separates it from the street.
-The word comes from Arabic term karm meaning vine.
+With a garden planted with grape vines and fruit trees.
+Normally surrounded by a high wall and vegetation that separates it from the street.
+The word Carmen comes from Arabic term karm meaning vine.
 In Granada this word came to mean a rustic house with these specific characteristics.
 A home for leisure but also practical too.
 It is not a kitchen garden or an ornamental garden but a perfect combination of the two.
 Fruit trees bring colour, shade and fragrance to the garden, of course they also bear fruit too.

 Often the outdoor space is on two or three different levels.
 Other features are ponds, fountains or water channels.
 The movement of the water between the different levels creates a comforting sound.
-In Granada the majority of the Carmenes have views of the Alhambra palace from their location on the hill opposite the palace.
+In Granada the majority of the Carmens have views of the Alhambra palace from their location on the hill opposite the palace.
 Some in the Albaicin and others in the Realejo Quarter.

 Where are the Carmenes in Granada?